Croatian Democratic Union: Transition to capitalism

-HDZ after Tuđman's death
+HDZ after Tuđman's death (2000–2003)

-The 2000 parliamentary elections were held January 3, weeks after Tuđman's death.
+The 2000 parliamentary elections were held 3 January, weeks after Tuđman's death.
 The HDZ was defeated by a centre-left coalition of six opposition parties, led by Ivica Račan's Social Democratic Party (SDP) and Dražen Budiša's Croatian Social Liberal Party (HSLS).
 The election was seen as a referendum on the HDZ with a poor economy, corruption and crony capitalism being major factors in their ouster.

 At the subsequent presidential election, HDZ candidate Mate Granić who was favored to win in the weeks prior to the parliamentary elections, finished third and therefore failed to enter the second round of voting, won by Stipe Mesić.

 In the period from 2000 and 2003, several businessmen who became tycoons under the initial HDZ rule were tried and convicted for abuses, though in general the privatization process implemented by the HDZ remained unaltered.
 This period proved to be a low point for the HDZ; many thought the party could not recover.
 These people included Mate Granić, who, together with Vesna Škare-Ožbolt, left to form the centre-right Democratic Centre (DC).

 When the International Criminal Tribunal (ICTY) began to prosecute Croatian Army commanders, this provoked a major backlash among the Croatian public.
 As the opposition party, the HDZ supported this popular discontent and actively resisted the transfers of generals to the ICTY.
 This gradually changed as the HDZ and its new leader Ivo Sanader began to distance themselves from the more extreme rhetoric, becoming perceived as moderates.
 This tendency continued when the HSLS shifted rightwards, making Sanader's HDZ and HSLS appear as like-oriented parties.
 This process was completed in 2002 when Ivić Pašalić, leader of the HDZ hardliners and perceived to be associated with the worst excesses of Tuđman's era, challenged Sanader for the party leadership, accusing him of betraying Tuđman's nationalist legacy.
-At first it looked that Sanader would lose, but with the help of Branimir Glavaš and the tacit support of liberal sections of Croatian public opinion, he won at the party convention.
+At first it looked like Sanader would lose, but with the help of Branimir Glavaš and the tacit support of liberal sections of Croatian public opinion, he won at the party convention.
 Pašalić then left the HDZ to form the Croatian Bloc party.